 - Manage and appropriately escalate the Regulatory Need to Knows to the National Service Director.

-- Lead and manage a high quality, effective and person-centred service both operationally and administratively.
+- Lead and manage a high quality, effective and person-centered service both operationally and administratively.

-- Ensure that the agency is organised and managed to fulfil the breadth of regulatory inspection responsibilities in a fit for purpose manner that incorporates the effective behaviours, decision-making, systems and processes and learning requirements to drive a high quality regulatory model.
+- Ensure that the agency is organised and managed to fulfil the breadth of regulatory inspection responsibilities in a fit for purpose manner that incorporates the effective behaviors, decision-making, systems and processes and learning requirements to drive a high-quality regulatory model.